Repository vs Functional DAL

 filter('read', ctx => ({ tenant_id: ctx.auth.tenantId })),

-allow(['update', 'delete'], ctx => ctx.auth.userId === ctx.row?.author_id),
+allow(['update', 'delete'], ctx => ctx.auth.userId === ctx.row?.author_id)

-const orm = await createORM(db, [rlsPlugin({ schema: rlsSchema })]);
+const orm = await createORM(db, [rlsPlugin({ schema: rlsSchema })])

-const postRepo = orm.createRepository(createPostRepository);
+const postRepo = orm.createRepository(createPostRepository)

-{ auth: { userId: 1, tenantId: 'acme', roles: ['user'] } },
+await rlsContext.runAsync({ auth: { userId: 1, tenantId: 'acme', roles: ['user'] } }, async () => {

 // Automatically filtered by tenant_id

-const posts = await postRepo.findAll();
+const posts = await postRepo.findAll()

 // Automatically validates author_id for updates

-await postRepo.update(1, { title: 'New Title' });
+await postRepo.update(1, { title: 'New Title' })

-DAL with RLS (via KyseraExecutor)
+DAL with RLS (via createExecutor)

-RLS filtering works automatically with KyseraExecutor:
+RLS filtering works automatically with createExecutor:

-import { createExecutor } from '@kysera/executor';
+import { createExecutor } from '@kysera/executor'

-import { rlsPlugin, defineRLSSchema, filter, rlsContext } from '@kysera/rls';
+import { rlsPlugin, defineRLSSchema, filter, rlsContext } from '@kysera/rls'

 const rlsSchema = defineRLSSchema<Database>({